The query tool can be used to find contacts based on their payment history, with filter options available to customise this further.

 For example, using total for a particular time period and the Pay Amount output will give the TotalAmt output column for the amount paid in the given time period.
 Adding TotalAmount from the Output Columns tab will show the lifetime total amount paid for the contact.

 When payment criteria have been added to your query it will show on the left-hand side, underneath the output columns.
-You can click to open the criteria from here and make any necessary changes or remove the filter.

 Remember to save your query after making changes and adding new filter criteria.